 The 23 String Band plays fun, fuel-injected, original Americana that dangerously weaves across the lanes of modern acoustic music — windows down, accelerator to the floor, on a joyride into the unknown with one eye on the vintage sounds in the rearview mirror.
 It’s a bluegrass attack fueled by high-octane rock-n-roll energy and triple-distilled oldtimey roots.
 Your feet hurt from dancing; your face hurts from grinning.
 Get ready: you’re riding shotgun!

 Award-winning fiddler Michael Cleveland brings dynamic traditional bluegrass to the stage with his award-winning band, Flamekeeper, in a show that will leae the audience talking.
 A nine-time winner of the IBMA Fiddle Performer of the Year award, Mike and his talented band present a program of tight vocal trios and duos, blistering instrumentals, and fiddle-and-banjo duets that echo the first-generation start of bluegrass.

-The Barefoot Movement, The Moron Brothers, Dry Branch Fire Squad, and many many more!
+The Barefoot Movement, Big Country Bluegrass, Detour, The Moron Brothers, Dry Branch Fire Squad, and many many more!